Skip to content

 Inline connections

-Inline connections bring the Connections list into the editor.
-Instead of switching to the Connections view, you can surface relevant notes or blocks for a specific paragraph, heading, or sentence while you write.
+Inline connections bring related notes or blocks into the editor.
+Instead of switching to the Connections view, you can surface related material for a specific paragraph, heading, or sentence while you write.

 Tldr